amperity/amperity-docs/shared/terms.rst

 .. term-bridge-start

-A bridge represents a connection between Amperity and an external lakehouse.
-Each bridge may be configured for one inbound and one outbound connection.
+Amperity Bridge allows your brand to configure a bi-directional connection between Amperity and your data lakehouse.

 .. term-bridge-end